A dynamical approach to the study of instability near Couette flow: Abstract

 \section{Abstract}

-In this paper, we provide a new energy method to study the growth mechanism of unstable shear flows.
-As applications, we prove two open questions about the instability of shear flows.
-First, we obtain the optimal stability threshold of the Couette flow for Navier-Stokes equations with small viscosity $\nu>0$, when the perturbations are in critical spaces.
-More precisely, we prove the instability for some perturbation of size $\nu^{\f12-\d_0}$ with any small $\d_0>0$, which implies that $\nu^{\f12}$ is the sharp stability threshold.
-Second, we study the instability of the linearized Euler equations around shear flows that are near Couette flow.
-We prove the existence of a growing mode for the corresponding Rayleigh operator and give a precise location of the eigenvalues.
-We think our method has a lot of possible other applications.
+In this paper, we obtain the optimal instability threshold of the Couette flow for Navier-Stokes equations with small viscosity $\nu>0$, when the perturbations are in the critical spaces $H^1_xL_y^2$.
+More precisely, we introduce a new dynamical approach to prove the instability for some perturbation of size $\nu^{\frac{1}{2}-\delta_0}$ with any small $\delta_0>0$, which implies that $\nu^{\frac{1}{2}}$ is the sharp stability threshold.
+In our method, we prove a transient exponential growth without referring to eigenvalue or pseudo-spectrum.
+As an application, for the linearized Euler equations around shear flows that are near the Couette flow, we provide a new tool to prove the existence of growing modes for the corresponding Rayleigh operator and give a precise location of the eigenvalues.